ShauryaUdayMisra/INTRN/replit.md

 - ✅ Simplified call-to-action button from "Start Building" to "Get Started"
 - ✅ Removed tech jargon in favor of clear, accessible language for high school students
 - ✅ Fixed logo consistency - changed navigation "I" to lowercase "i" to match branding
+- ✅ Changed "For Highschoolers" text from purple to black for better readability

 ### High School Focus Customization
 - ✅ Updated platform branding to "Internships for Highschoolers"